Xeloan/A-discord-bot-based-on-Open-Ai/README.md

-# A-discord-bot-based-on-Open-Ai
-This is a multifunctional discord bot based on Open Ai
+This is a multifunctional discord bot based on Open Ai that is able to chat and create images according to your description.